 Gabriel Heimler and Anna Proc

 Gabriel was born in France from Hungarian parents.
 After attending Art School in Paris he moved to Berlin where he worked as an artist for 20 years until 2010.
-During his career Gabriel sold through Galleries in Berlin and Paris and several paintings through Sotheby's in New York.
+During his career Gabriel sold through the Ladengalerie in Berlin at other galleries in Europe and at Sotheby's in New York.
 In Berlin his career started after being asked to join an international group of artists painting murals on the Berlin Wall, after its fall in 1989.
 His contribution, the 'Wall Jumper' – became well known as an unofficial symbol for Berlin.
 Gabriel was the youngest artist asked to contribute and his mural portrayed a West German leaping over the wall to the East, ready to buy up the East German state companies (but was mostly misinterpreted as an East German leaping to freedom).
 Gabriel contributed to the Jewish cultural revival in Berlin and was instigator of the Art Express project, featuring a multinational approach to exhibiting art using public spaces.
 Many of his paintings express social, historical or religious ideas.

 In 2010 with his partner Anna Proc he moved to Wellington where together they have injected a dose of European Modernism into the Wellington art scene.